 BAG BALM is not sold in many countries outside the USA, but in 2010 I was told that in the UK, Walmart has VET BALM or PET BALM which I am told works as well and seems to have nearly the same ingredients.
 Walmart is everywhere so this is good news.
 Pet Balm contains Paraffin Wax, Petrolatum, Glycerin, Hydroxyquinoline, Water and Lanoilin.

 And that's all you have to do!!

-Rub an egg-sized scoop of Bag Balm through the hair onto the pig's skin.
+Rub an egg-sized scoop of Bag Balm through the hair down to the pig's skin.
 This brings instant relief to the itching as well.
 Bag Balm is very soothing, contains lanolin and antiseptic, and absorbs into the skin well.
-The pig may scream when you are rubbing it in because you are pressing on his skin, but he will relax and be happier when you finish.
+The pig will scream when you are rubbing it in because you are pressing on his dry cracked skin, but he will relax and be happier when you finish.
 Do NOT Shampoo It Out.

 The mites and their eggs are smothered by the balm.
-In about a week the dandruffy mange patches fall off revealing healthy pink skin.
+In about a week the dandruffy mange patches of skin and hair fall off revealing healthy pink skin.
 In about two weeks my piggies would look fully healed, but bald.
-Your bald pig will regrow new beautiful hair.
+Your bald piggie will regrow new beautiful hair.
 Once healed, if you see new dandruff patches or increased scratching, smear on more balm.
 In other words, just apply bag balm as you see it is needed.

 CLINICAL DESCRIPTION OF MITES

 A mite similar to the scabies mite of people causes serious infestations in pet guinea pigs.
 Mites are microscopic, spider-like organisms that live within the outer layers of the skin.
 They usually cause intense scratching and significant hair loss.
 Some cases without scratching have been reported.
 Some guinea pigs are so miserable because of the infestation that their constant scratching produces serious wounds.
 They may run wildly or in circles, and occasionally even have convulsions."